 While free travel is great—it also makes sense to consider your own hotel and airline brand preference and hotel price preference.
 You want to make sure that you’re choosing a credit card that makes sense for your own personal spending habits and travel needs.
-A premium card may not make sense if you’re a typically a budget traveler.
+A premium travel credit card may not make sense if you’re typically a budget traveler.

 It’s also important to take a look at the point system that is in place.
 Are you going to get a good return on the points that you earn?
 Finally, don’t forget to look at fees and other costs, like the card’s APR (in case you ever carry a balance).
 You want to make sure that you’re getting great value with the card of your choosing.

 Airport lounges can differ in quality and amenities, but nearly all of them offer one primary perk — a getaway from the crazy hubbub of the airport and a quiet respite for a little bit of relaxation or possibly some work.
 However, accessing airport lounges can be pricey, especially if you don’t have the right credit card.
-Which credit cards are best for your flying habits and lounge preferences?
+Which international credit cards are best for your flying habits and lounge preferences?

 American Express Membership Rewards

-The American Express Membership Rewards program comes with a variety of cards, but there’s one in particular that you’ll want if you’re a member of this loyalty program.
+The American Express Membership Rewards program comes with a variety of international credit cards, but there’s one in particular that you’ll want if you’re a member of this loyalty program.
 The Platinum Card from American Express offers some great benefits, but it also comes along with a hefty $550 annual fee.

 Don’t take this annual fee at face value, though.
-The card comes with lots of credits and fee waivers, that, if taken into consideration, reduce the fee nominally.
+The international card comes with lots of credits and fee waivers, that, if taken into consideration, reduce the fee nominally.
 For example, you’ll receive $200 worth of Uber credits each year, a $200 statement credit for airline fees, a $100 statement credit for purchases at Saks Fifth Avenue and a $100 statement credit for Global Entry.